nico-byte/whisper-realtime-transcriber/README.md

 ## How it works

 - The transcriber consists of two modules: a [Inputstream Generator](./transcriber/InputStreamGenerator.py) and a [Whisper Model](./transcriber/whisper_models/WhisperBase.py).
+- The implementation of the Inputstream Generator is based on this [implemantation](https://github.com/tobiashuttinger/openai-whisper-realtime).
 - The Inputstream Generator reads the microphone input and passes it to the Whisper Model.
 The Whisper Model then generates the transcription.
 - This is happening in an async event loop so that the Whsiper Model can continuously generate transcriptions from the provided audio input, generated and processed by the Inputstream Generator.
 - On a machine with a 12GB Nvidia RTX 3060 the [distilled large-v3](https://github.com/huggingface/distil-whisper) model runs at a realtime-factor of about 0.4, this means 10s of audio input get transcribed in 4s, by only utilizing around 1.8GB of VRAM.